How to maintain your engine

 Your engine is the heart of your car and one of the most expensive parts to replace.
 With your good care, it can last long.
 We have met many owners of high-mileage cars and trucks with an engine that still runs like new.
 What is the secret?

 Why are regular oil changes important?

 Well-maintained vs. sludged-up engine inside.
-Click for larger photo
+Click for a larger photo

 Your engine has a lot of moving and rotating parts.
 These parts need to be well lubricated, whether it's freezing or sweltering outside.
 That's the function of the engine oil.